-SHUBEN STUDEN BUREAUCRATS SMASH LMU HOPES AFTER 'ADMINISTRATIVE ERROR' Sports chiefs ban Uni teams Hundreds of students have had their sporting dreams shattered after Leeds Metropolitan University was banned from competing in the prestigious University Athletic Union.
+Had their sporting dreams shattered after Leeds Metropolitan University was banned from competing in the prestigious University Athletic Union.
 'Spoilsport' UAU chiefs took the decision to ban LMU after students union bosses failed to pay a mere £223 affiliation fee - despite the fact that LMUSU had already paid the UAU nearly £4,000.
 The ban, which will last until the end of the academic year, has angered union officers at LMUSU, which last year won the coveted award for best overall college for winter and summer sports.
 Louise Brooks, VP Administration at LMUSU, described the UAU chiefs as spoilsports.
 "We can't understand why they've banned us over such a small sum of money.
 Perhaps it's because the former polys are beating so many of the old universities."
 Ed White, Sport and Recreation Coordinator at LMUSU, described the failure to pay the bill as a "misunderstanding".
 He explained how confusion over affiliation procedures had led LMUSU to fail to pay the affiliation fees for overseas students, who enroll in January.
 The confusion left LMUSU owing £223, a bill which White did not pay By Simon Greenhalgh before the UAU's deadline because he "did not regard the payment of a relatively small amount as urgent".
-White emphasised that the bill has now been payed and claimed: "We are being treated as a scapegoat, just to keep people in line." to keep people in line."
-Greg Jones, UAU Chief Executive, admitted that student athletes - through no fault of their own - would be denied the opportunity to compete against other universities.
+White emphasised that the bill has now been payed and claimed: "We are being treated as a scapegoat, just to keep people in line."
+Greg Jones, UAU Chief Executive, admitted that student athletes through no fault of their own - would be denied the opportunity to compete against other universities.
 Richard Thompson, who last year steered the LMU cricket team to success, expressed his disappointment that the team would not be able to compete: "Being one of the leading sporting colleges, this withdrawl from competition was very unexpected."
 He went on: "I'm deeply disappointed since competing in UAU competitions is what every sports team strives towards."
 Simon Hollyhead, the current captain of the LMU cricket club agreed: "The cricket club are appalled, and with so many members we are second only to the football club.
 We can field three or four quality teams.
 It's our main summer sport and our ban is an absolute disgrace."
 However, Jones nevertheless defended the UAU decision to ban LMU, saying: "Only four institutions out of 139 failed to comply with the payment requirements, which does suggest that the reminders were quite clear.
 The voting members of General Committee, who are all students, resolved that Leeds Metropolitan and others be excluded from summer term competition."
 John Rose, Leeds University Union General Secretary and a member of the UAU Executive, also defended the decision, describing it as "harsh but fair".
-See Lender, page seven Additional reporting: Richard Fletcher ... but football and fun continue at Beckett Park An action packed Funday has been organised by Leeds Metropolitan University students in aid of Cancer Research The Funday, held at the Beckett Park site on Sunday 8th May, will feature a variety of attractions, ranging from a Gladiators-style duelling competition to a Guinness roadshow.
-Those who attend will have the opportunity to participate in nethall or 7-a-side footie, to try their hand at the assault course, or to have a laugh on the bouncy castle.
-Being a student event, there will of course be the ubiquitous beer tent, and what better way to finish off an afternoon's drinking than to take advantage of the Tetley Shire horse rides, or better still.
-By Nicola Woolcock to enjoy one of the rides on the funfair.
+See Leader, page seven Additional reporting: Richard Fletcher ... but football and fun continue at Beckett Park INSIDE: Spotlight examines value for money in university accommodation A n action packed Funday has been organised by Leeds Metropolitan University students in aid of Cancer Research.
+The Funday, held at the Beckett Park site on Sunday 8th May, will feature a variety of attractions, ranging from a Gladiators-style duelling competition to a Guinness roadshow.
+Those who attend will have the opportunity to participate in netball or 7-a-side footie, to try their hand at the assault course, or to have a laugh on the bouncy castle.
+Being a student event, there will of course be By Nicola Woolcock to enjoy one of the rides on the funfair.